mxjp/preact-i18n/README.md

     // Include the default language factory to
     // support pluralization and interpolation:
     languageFactory,

+    // When enabled, the document root "lang" attribute
+    // will be set to the current language name.
+    setLangAttribute: true,

     // The following options should match your configuration:
     namespace: "~",